Pan AfRaKan Amen Days

 4. Struggle for Re-Afrakanization Human and Civil Rights movement

 National Liberation.
 The fight for decolonization of Afrakan countries the formation of the Organization for Afrakan Unity and the diasporic Afrakan liberation movements.
 The color green signifies the land and the struggle for Afrakan unification with cultural hegemony.

 5. Envisioning the Afrakan Future

-Kwanzaa is a Pan-African holiday which celebrates family, community and culture.
-Celebrated from 26 December thru 1 January, its origins are in the first
+Kwanzaa is a Pan-African holiday which celebrates family, community, and culture.
+Celebrated the day after the winter Solstice ends (December 25th), on 26th December thru 1st January, its origins are in the first

 harvest celebrations of Africa from which it takes its name.
 The name Kwanzaa is derived from the phrase "matunda ya kwanza" which means "first fruits" in Swahili, a Pan-African language which is the most widely spoken African language.